Main content | back to top

-- Japan Hydrogen and Fuel Cell Demonstration project;
+- The Japan Hydrogen and Fuel Cell Demonstration project

-- European Union Fuel Cells and Hydrogen Joint Technology Initiative ; and
+- The European Union Fuel Cells and Hydrogen Joint Technology Initiative

 Shell and electrification

-Electric vechicles will become increasingly common in the coming years.
-The CO2 benefts depend on how the electricity is produced – for example from cleaner-burning natural gas.
+Electric vehicles will become increasingly common.
+The CO2 benefits of using electric vehicles depend on how the electricity is produced – for example from cleaner-burning natural gas, wind or solar power.